← Back to Blog

 The following tiers come from what we see MSSPs successfully selling on HailBytes SAT today.
 Adjust the numbers to your market, but the structure holds.

 Quarterly phishing campaigns, standard template library, summary report sized for an auditor.
 This is the SKU you attach to every SOC 2 Type II and HIPAA engagement automatically.
-Most clients in this tier never look at the platform — they just need an evidence packet at audit time.
-Low touch, high attach rate.
-Margin lives in volume.
+Most clients in this tier never log into the platform.
+They just need an evidence packet at audit time.
+Low touch, high attach rate, and margin that lives in volume.

 Monthly campaigns, industry-specific templates (healthcare, finance, SaaS), department-level reporting, repeat-offender tracking, and a recurring quarterly readout call with the client’s security or IT lead.
 This is the pricing tier where MSSPs build real recurring revenue.
 The client feels actively managed; you feel like you’re running a service, not just resending CSV exports.